Grand Prix de Trois-Rivières

 - March 75B (Tim Cooper): Tim Cooper (Kansas City, MO) raced a yellow #8 March 75B for Doug Shierson Racing in 1975 with backing from Rutledge Oil.
 Photographs show that this car had all the features of a 75B, so is unlikely to have been his older 73B updated, although this remains a possibility.
 Cooper moved to Wilbur Bunce Racing for 1976, and the "75B/76B" that Bunce built up for him is likely to have been based on this 75B (but could have been based on Cooper's older 73B).
 Cooper raced this car in the Players Canadian and IMSA championship in 1976.
 He appeared at a few races in early 1977 in a March "77B", thought to be this same car further updated.
 Subsequent history unknown.

 - March 75B (Cliff Hansen): Syd Demovsky (Chicago, IL) started 1975 in a Doug Shierson Racing March 75B but left the team after two races.
-This is probably the #9 car hired by DSR to Ian Grob for Mont-Tremblant 06 Jul 1975 but he failed to qualify, after which it was sold to Cliff Hansen (Laguna Beach, CA) who drove it at that race instead of his usual GRD.
+This is probably the #9 car hired by DSR to Ian Grob for Mont-Tremblant 06 Jul 1975 but he failed to qualify, after which it was sold to Cliff Hansen (Laguna Beach, Orange County, CA) who drove it at that race instead of his usual GRD.
 Retained by Hansen in 1976 as a show car, and then advertised in September 1976.
-Sold to Mike Downs (El Segundo, CA) early October 1976 when the invoice identified it as 75B-8.
-To R. J. (Joe) Ordoqui (Boeing, CA) for SCCA racing in 1978.
+Sold to Mike Downs (El Segundo, Los Angeles County, CA) early October 1976 when the invoice identified it as chassis number 75B-8.
+It is unclear when Downs raced it, as when he advertised it in September 1978, he said it was unraced since 1976.
+To R. J. (Joe) Ordoqui (Boeing, CA) for SCCA racing in late 1978.
 Used by two further owners in west coast SCCA racing in the early 1980s.

 - March 75B ["R1"] (Patrick Depailler): A March 75B built up specifically for Patrick Depailler to drive at Trois-Rivières in 1975 as part of the Ecurie Canada team.
 Depailler took pole, but the engine broke during practice and he borrowed a different car for the race.
 The 75B was sold after the race to Bob Kolowich (Mountain View, CA), who raced it in SCCA events in 1976.
 At the end of that season, Kolowich had to give up racing, and the car was stored.
 He still owned it in 2008, when he took it out of storage and started to restore it.